digital-duck/zinets_radicals/README.md

 For your reference, we have already identified a few semantic radicals in /home/papagame/projects/Proj-ZiNets/zinets_radicals/docs/arxiv/semantic-radicals-v0.1.md,

-To continue this line of research , let us look at 孚,
+To continue this line of research , let us look at 且,

-Please find as many chinese characters as possible which contains 孚, from such character network, we hope to figure out its core semantics holistically,
+Please find as many chinese characters as possible which contains 且, from such character network, we hope to figure out its core semantics holistically,

-Please create a sub-folder by 孚 under /home/papagame/projects/Proj-ZiNets/zinets_radicals/docs/research, we should document findings in 孚.md therein.
+Please create a sub-folder by 且 under /home/papagame/projects/Proj-ZiNets/zinets_radicals/docs/research, we should document findings in 且.md therein.

 ```
 ---